OpenLineage/docs/docs/guides/new-quickstart.md

 ## Step 4: Start Airflow with Marquez

 Now you can start all services.
-To do so, run:
+To do so, verify that Docker is running and execute the following:

 ```bash
 $ astro dev start